NBISweden/workshop-genome_annotation/labs/annotation_assessment.md

 # Comparing and evaluating annotations

 In this exercise you will handle different annotation files:

- * the pure abinitio one done with augustus (practical1),
+ * the pure abinitio one done with augustus (practical : Abinitio with augustus),

  * the evidence-based done with MAKER

  * the abinitio evidence-driven one done with MAKER.

  * the official annotation from Ensembl

 ## overwiev

 Evaluating an annotation can be done in different ways:

- * looking at the number of genes
+ * Looking at the number of genes
 It isn't so much a quality check as a measure of congruency - i.e. the resulting numbers don't tell you which of the two gene builds is more correct.

- * comparison with another annotation
+ * Comparison with another annotation
- It doesnt help neither to see the quality of your annotation but could help to understand the major differences between several annotations.
+ It does not help neither to see the quality of your annotation but could help to understand the major differences between several annotations.

- * comparison against a reference
+ * Comparison against a reference
  This case is really rare in real life.

- * running busco on proteins obtained from the annotation
+ * Running busco on proteins obtained from the annotation
- It provides a nice feeling about the quality of the annotaiton but is biasied by the fact it focus only on well conserved genes between sepeceis during evolution.
+ It provides a nice feeling about the quality of the annotation but is biased by the fact it focus only on well conserved genes between species during evolution.
 So, what about species specific genes ?

- * in reference to the evidence alignments (AED score)
+ * In reference to the evidence alignments (AED score)
  It is what Maker uses internally to select gene models.
 After synthesizing and annotating loci, the resulting model will be ranked against the filtered evidence alignments.
 The more congruent these two points of information are, the lower the 'annotation edit distance' (AED) will be.
 The AED score can be used to e.g. check an annotation for problematic models that may then be subjected to manual curation.

 ### Gene number

-As already seen previousy you can have a look at the statistics of an anntoation with the **gff3_sp_statistics.pl** script.
+As already seen previously you can have a look at the statistics of an annotation with the **gff3_sp_statistics.pl** script.
 As you will note, there are some differences - and of course, this is expected, since different approaches has been used to generate them.
 The EnsEMBL annotation is originally imported from FlyBase.
 Obviously, a lot of manual labor and much more data has been put into the FlyBase annotation - and this highlights a common limitation of any computational pipeline.
 You will simply never reach the same level of quality and detail as seen in a manually curated reference annotation.

 ### Comparison with another annotation

-We will compare the two anntation made with MAKER: the evidence one and the abinitio one.
+We will compare the two annotation made with MAKER: the evidence one and the abinitio one.
 ```
-cd ~/annotation_course/practical2
+cd ~/annotation_course/maker
 mkdir complement
 cd complement
 ln -s ../maker/maker_evidence/maker.gff maker_evidence.gff